Translate

 When this squadron exchange with 13 Sqn occurred in June 1993, most of us were informed of the arrival times for the two RF-4C Phantoms of the EdA.

-With the public relations officers at RAF Honington also up to speed and knowing there would be a gathering of enthusiasts alongside the approach fence, incidentally, it was just a timber post and rail fence in those days.
+With the public relations officers at RAF Honington also up to speed and knowing there would be a gathering of enthusiasts alongside the approach fence (incidentally, it was just a timber post-and-rail fence in those days).
 We all appreciated the PR officers for their updates on the Spanish arrivals.
 When the Phantoms entered the airfield circuit, a considerable crowd was gathered in the farmer's field.
-The farmer himself had also ensured nobody walked on his crop.
+The farmer himself had also ensured that no one walked on his crop.

 The air was charged with excitement as we all took up our positions.
 I used my Canon F.2.8 300mm for a longer panning frame.